 Learning how to grow basil is relatively easy.
 First, you will need your favorite variety of basil seeds or for faster results you can start from basil seedlings.

 There are over a 100 basil varieties in existence, but sweet basil is probably one of the most well known or common basil plants.

 Learning important tips for growing basil as well as properly pruning basil will help to ensure an abundant basil harvest.

-You can pick fresh young basil leaves whenever you desire or need to, although it is important to remove flowers as soon as buds appear to avoid bitter tasting basil leaves.
+You can pick fresh young basil leaves whenever you desire or need to, although it's important to remove flowers as soon as buds start to appear to avoid bitter tasting basil leaves.

-Before pruning basil, wait until your basil plant is about 6 inches in height.
-You can then pinch off the tip of the plant right above a set of leaves.
-Pruning basil or harvesting leaves from the top encourages the plant to grow from the sides and also encourages a bushier, thicker plant.
+Pruning basil or harvesting leaves from the top encourages the plant to grow from the sides and also encourages a bushier and thicker plant.

 Storing basil in your refrigerator can cause leaves to turn black, so it is best to store your fresh basil by placing stems in a jar of water for a few days.
 Also, keep basil out of direct sunlight.

 Sweet Basil - the most popular or well known of all the basil